CSD-FOSS-Team/genume/README.md

 Pull requests that are not ready to be merged should have a title starting with `[WIP]`.

-Not necessary but suggested to pass your code from the pep8 check.
+Not necessary but suggested to pass your code from the pycodestyle check by running `make lint`

 ## License